Sarah Fisher Hartman Racing: 2010 season

 The 2010 season began with Fisher's longtime agent/manager Klint Briney resigning his position with her team, leaving to start the talent agency, BRANDed.
 Fisher was slated to open the season at St. Pete but Graham Rahal replaced Fisher for two road course events in 2010 (St. Pete and Barber Motorsports Park) and the team later added Long Beach to Rahal's schedule.
 The team continued to struggle in 2010 with just one top-10 finish (ninth at St. Pete with Rahal) and the balance of the team's results were 15th place or worse.
 The team pulled Howard's 2010 Indy 500 qualifying time on Bump Day on a gamble to duplicate his already qualified time, leaving the No. 66 Service Central machine without a spot in the 94th running of the Indianapolis 500.

 At ChicagoLand Speedway, Fisher led her first laps since 2002 under a pit strategy, but later went two-laps down to finish 15th, while her teammate Howard's car continued to have issues and which would fulfill Howard's contract with the team.
 In an effort to salvage the team's relationship with Howard's sponsor, SFR agreed to fulfill Service Central's five-race (Howard drove in just four events after the team pulled his qualifying time for the Indy 500) agreement and added the Kentucky Indy 300 race to the No. 66 car schedule but chose to have Rahal drive the car.
 The change didn't seem to pay off as Rahal qualified just 25th of 27th cars for the twilight race, finishing 20th (5 laps down) and the last car running and urged media outlets including SpeedTV and the Indianapolis Star to note the No. 66 car has been slow regardless of the driver.

 2011 season

 Fisher announced her retirement on Monday, November 29, 2010, after 25 years of racing while also announcing that Ed Carpenter would be the team's new driver beginning in 2011.
 The team would celebrate its first win at the 2011 Kentucky Indy 300 on October 2, 2011, Carpenter beating defending series champion Dario Franchitti to the line by .0098 seconds.
 At the end of the season, Dollar General ended their sponsorship of SFR, and Ed Carpenter left to start his own racing team.

 2013 season

-Century 21 Real Estate announced at their annual convention that they are the team's official IndyCar sponsor for the Indianapolis 500.
-The car's number will be changed to #21 for the race.
+Century 21 Real Estate announced at their annual convention that they would be the team's official IndyCar sponsor for the Indianapolis 500.
+The car's number was changed to #21 for the race.
 Lucas Luhr partnered Newgarden at Sonoma.